Presbyterian Church in Singapore

 The Presbyterian Church in Singapore (Abbreviation: PCS; 新加坡长老大会) is a Presbyterian Reformed church.
-The current moderator is the Rt Rev Keith Lai.
+The current moderator is the Rt Rev Dr Caleb Soo.

 The denomination motto is "Nec tamen consumebatur" which means "Yet it was not consumed".

 History

 In 1965, Singapore became independent from Malaysia.
 The Presbyterian Church in Singapore held its first Synod in January 1975.
 Two language presbyteries, English and Chinese, were formed.
 The church also runs several schools.

 Founding and development

 The church's origin can be traced back to the London Missionary Society.
 In 1829, the Rev Benjamin Keasberry came to Malaysia and Singapore, and started Prinsep Street Presbyterian Church in 1843.
 In 1856, Scottish residents established Orchard Road Presbyterian Church, and in 1881 the English Presbyterian Missionary Society under the leadership of John Cook, established a Chinese church called Glory Presbyterian Church.

 Three other churches were organised in 1883: Prinsep Street Life Church, Tanjong Pagar Church and Upper Serangoon Road Bethel Church.
 In 1903, the Upper Serangoon Road Bethel Church was combined with Tekka Church (now Life Bible-Presbyterian Church) and Bukit Timah Church (now Glory Presbyterian Church) as Siah Tek Church with the Rev Lin Xi appointed as the pastor.
 In 1999, the name of the church was changed from The Chinese Christian Church Bethel Congregation to Bethel Presbyterian Church.

 In 1901, the Synod of the Presbyterian Church was formed.
 The name was changed to Presbyterian Church in Singapore and Malaysia in 1968.
-In 1975, following the separation of Singapore and Malaysia and in view of political geographical and church administrative factors, the Synod was formally separated into the Presbyterian Church in Malaysia and the Presbyterian Church in Singapore.
+In 1975, following the separation of Singapore and Malaysia and in view of political geographical and church administrative factors, the Synod was formally separated into the Presbyterian Church in Malaysia and The Presbyterian Church in Singapore.
 The first AGM was convened that year and the first Moderator was Rev Stephen Tan.

 In 1993, with the increase of English churches, the Chinese Presbytery and English Presbytery were formed.
 The Church grew rapidly and 2001, a combined worship service was held to celebrate her 120th anniversary in the setting up of churches.
 In 2003, the Singapore Presbyterian Foundation was formed.